WJMK (AM): Sale to Frankenmuth Broadcasting

-WNEM-AM
+WNEM

 In the summer of 2004, the parent company of WNEM-TV, Meredith Corporation, purchased WKNX.
 Soon after the purchase, the call sign was changed to "WNEM" and shifted its studios to the television studio building in downtown Saginaw at 107 North Franklin Street.
 Unlike its TV counterpart, however, the AM station does not serve Flint or areas south of Saginaw County, due to the directional antenna array beamed towards the north.
 The station was also simulcasted via the Internet on WNEM's website, except for sports coverage.
 In a coincidental situation, WNEM-TV rival WEYI-TV was founded as WKNX-TV, a sister station to WKNX radio; it was sold off in 1972.
 This also once again gave WNEM-TV a radio sister, which they lost in 1969 when Gerity Broadcasting, which owned WNEM-FM (now WIOG), sold WNEM-TV to Meredith.

 The FCC granted WNEM permission in January 2006 to operate at the new power levels with the addition of a fourth tower in its directional antenna pattern.
 At one point programmed as an all-news station, WNEM's primary programming later consisted of simulcasts of WNEM-TV's newscasts, syndicated talk shows (including Michael Patrick Shiels in the Morning, The Neal Boortz Show, and The Dave Ramsey Show), and syndicated regional sports and additional programming.
 WNEM picked up Detroit Red Wings ice hockey coverage in late 2005, making it mid-Michigan's only source of NHL hockey.
 Following the station's sale and format change, coverage of Red Wings games moved to WSGW.

 The station was not profitable, as it had a poor signal in which it would drop from a daytime high of about 5,000 to 1,000 watts at night.
 Meredith looked for a buyer to no avail, thus looking to donate the station instead.
 By May 1, 2013, with Meredith giving up ownership, the station went dark.